Reading Time: 4 minutes

 - And local trucking transportation services.

-In 2019, the car hauling industry saw total revenues totaling in excess of $12 billion (up from $594 million, according to Global Car Carrier Market Report), spread across some 4,500 companies.
+In 2019, the car hauling industry saw total revenues totaling in excess of $12 billion.
+This is up from $594 million, according to Global Car Carrier Market Report), spread across some 4,500 companies.
 This figure has grown by 1.2% between 2014 and 2019.
 The industry employs more than 57, 000 people in various roles.

 According to the Global Car Carrier Market Report, open air car carriers still amounts to almost 82%.
-It is expected that the world-wide market for this industry will continue to grow over the next five years, despite the push for self-driving cars and trucks.
+It is expected that the world-wide market for this industry will continue to grow over the next five years.
+This is despite the push for self-driving cars and trucks.

 Twenty years ago, auto manufacturers did not want to share trailer space with cars from another brand.
-However, since half full hotshot car hauling trailers cost transport companies money (due to the waste of fuel), auto manufacturers are recognizing the potential savings of filling up trailers.
+It is clear that half-full hotshot car hauling trailers cost transport companies money.
+Nonetheless, auto manufacturers see the potential savings of filling up trailers.

-While equipment is not expected to change too much in the foreseeable future, it is likely that new generation trucks will have new designs and improved safety measures.
-Safer footing on top ramps, improved ramp controls, padding, clearance and other safety measures should reduce the risk of vehicle damage.
+Equipment is not expected to change too much in the foreseeable future.
+It is likely that new generation trucks will have new designs and improved safety measures.
+Safer footing on top ramps.
+Improved ramp controls, padding, clearance and other safety measures should reduce the risk of vehicle damage.
 Bio fuels, clean diesel engines, and improved exhaust treatments will ensure greener trucks in future.
 It may even include electric-motor assist and hybrid models.

-The industry also includes international auto hauling, which is generally done by ship, which brings to mind The Golden Ray, a 656-foot vehicle carrier cargo ship which capsized and caught fire in St. Simons Sound near Brunswick in Georgia.
-At the time of the disaster, the cargo ship was carrying approximately 4,000 cars and twenty-four crew, who were saved.
-However, it is believed that at the time of writing this post, the cars were still on the wreck.
+The industry also includes international auto hauling done by ship.
+This brings to mind The Golden Ray, a 656-foot vehicle carrier cargo ship which capsized and caught fire in St. Simons Sound near Brunswick in Georgia.
+The cargo ship carried approximately 4,000 cars and twenty-four crew when it went down.
+The crew were saved but subsequently it is believed that the cars were still on the wreck.
 This ship belongs to Hyundai Motor’s ocean freight logistics division, Hyundai Glovis and was carrying Hyundai and Kia cars.

 Have you been wondering if the car hauling industry might offer a lucrative career for you?
-The trucking industry as a whole employs approximately 1.48 million people, and around 61% of those work specifically in car hauling, according to the U.S. Department of Labor’s Bureau of Labor Statistics.
+The trucking industry as a whole employs approximately 1.48 million people.
+This is around 61% of those work specifically in car hauling, according to the U.S. Department of Labor’s Bureau of Labor Statistics.

 Truck drivers work long hours, which shouldn’t be a problem if you love the road lifestyle.
 On average, truckers work around 50 hours per week or more during peak times.
 A heavy truck driver earns just over $21 per hour, whereas a light truck driver earns about $18 per hour.